dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 ---
-title: "The Speed of Thought: Social Physics"
+title: "The Speed of Thought: Postulates of Social Physics"
 categories: "blog"
 tags: ""
 headline: ""